BA in Geography and Humanities, University Of Nottingham

 A unique environment

-Imperial College gives you the freedom to create what you want.
+Imperial gives you the freedom to create what you want.
 It is academically challenging at times but the collaborative environment means everyone helps each other out.
 Lecturers and teaching assistants are very engaged in helping you, and the syndicate groups are designed to include differing skills sets so you learn from each other.
-I find it a very creative environment generally, more so than I was expecting from a Business School.
+I find it a very creative environment generally, more so than I was expecting from a business school.

 Our Global Experience Week in Chile was fun and fascinating.
 The panels we had were excellent, varying from entrepreneurs to mining and agricultural corporates and even the Managing Director of the British Chilean Chamber of Commerce.
 Learning about one of the most developed economies in South America, how reliant they are on their natural resources, but also their thriving entrepreneurial community was fantastic.
 All that said, the 13-hour flight was worth it for our trips to the vineyards alone!